-For assistance with claims, billing, or member card questions, please call or write to the MVP DualAccess (HMO D-SNP) Member Services/Customer Care Center/Customer Care Center.
+For assistance with claims, billing, or member card questions, please call or write to MVP DualAccess (HMO D-SNP) MVP Member Services/Customer Care Center.
 We will be happy to help you.

-Method The MVP Member Services/Customer Care Center - Contact Information CALL 1-866-954-1872 Calls to this number are free.
-The MVP Member Services/Customer Care Center Representatives are available to serve you: Call us seven days a week from 8 am-8 pm Eastern Time.
+Method MVP Member Services/Customer Care Center - Contact Information CALL 1-866-954-1872 Calls to this number are free.
+Call us seven days a week from 8 am-8 pm Eastern Time.
 From April 1 - September 30, call us Monday - Friday from 8 am-8 pm Eastern Time.
-The MVP Member Services/Customer Care Center also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+MVP Member Services/Customer Care Center also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-The MVP Member Services/Customer Care Center Representatives are available to serve you: Call us seven days a week from 8 am-8 pm Eastern Time.
+Call us seven days a week from 8 am-8 pm Eastern Time.
 From April 1 - September 30, call us Monday - Friday from 8 am-8 pm Eastern Time.
-FAX 585-327-2298 WRITE MVP Health Care - MVP Member Services/Customer Care Center 220 Alexander Street Rochester, NY 14607 WEBSITE mvphealthcare.com
+FAX 585-327-2298 WRITE MVP Health Care - MVP Member Services/Customer Care Center 20 S. Clinton Ave Rochester, NY 14604 WEBSITE mvphealthcare.com